RosettaCommons/documentation/application_documentation/ddg-monomer.md

 b) Mutation list files the files which specify mutations can follow either of two formats.

-1.  mutations can follow resfile format (described here [[Resfile syntax and conventions|resfiles]] Resfile).
+1.  mutations can follow resfile format (described at [[Resfile syntax and conventions|resfiles]]).
 Each mutation specified will be performed as a single mutant.
 For example, a resfile like the following

 ```
 1 A PIKAA AWTL